axyl-os/axyl-iso/README.md

 </p>

 <h1 align="center">
-  Welcome to Axyl.
+  Welcome to Axol.
 </h1>

 <p align="center">
-  Introducing a new minimal Arch Linux-based distro.<br>
+  Axyl is currently in limbo, in the meantime Axol is the current fork<br>
-  Axyl focuses fully on tiling WMs.
+  Axol focuses fully on tiling WMs.
 Level up your productivity with i3, bspwm, dwm and more.
 </p>

 <p align="center">